tweag/asterius/docs/jsffi.md

 There is one usage of `__asterius_jsffi` which may be useful to regular users though.
-Say that we'd like the JSFFI import code to call some 3rd-party library code, but we don't want to pollute the global scope; we can assign the library functions as additional fields of the asterius instance object after it's returned by `newAsteriusInstance()`, then access them using `__asterius_jsffi` in the JSFFI import code.
+Say that we'd like the JSFFI import code to call some 3rd-party library code, but we don't want to pollute the global scope; we can assign the library functions as additional fields of the Asterius instance object after it's returned by `newAsteriusInstance()`, then access them using `__asterius_jsffi` in the JSFFI import code.